 There are some important pieces of advice that students should follow to avoid being struck by a vehicle.
 When getting off a bus, students should make sure to look in both directions to make certain that no vehicles are passing.
 If at all possible, anyone getting on or off the bus should make sure to maintain eye contact with the motorist that is waiting.

 Contact a Seasoned Attorney

 Bus accidents have the potential to seriously harm and even kill children.
-If you have been involved in an accident involving a school bus, seriously consider contacting O’Keeffe O’Brien Lyson Foss online or by calling 701-235-8000 or toll-free at 877-235-8002.
+If you have been involved in an accident involving a school bus, seriously consider contacting O’Keeffe O’Brien Lyson Attorneys online or by calling 701-235-8000 or toll-free at 877-235-8002.